 The author, Amy Chua, and I have a lot in common.
-We are both Chinese-American women with respectable careers, married to American men, and born to parents who immigrated from China to America.
+We are both ambitious and career-driven Chinese-American women, married to American men, and born to parents who immigrated from China to America.
 Now that I am a parent, I am also able to relate that aspect of her life on a more personal level.
 Although I didn’t have tiger parents myself and don’t intend on strictly using the “Chinese” method of parenting for my children, I appreciate the way Amy Chua depicted the contrasting belief systems about parenting between Asian and Western cultures.
 This book depicts her parenting approach but also reveals how she was unexpectedly humbled by her daughters in the process.

 When Amy described her parents’ experience of coming to America for the first time, I was also reminded of my parents’ story.